 The previous lack of quality testing for Lyme disease in conjunction with the past CDC criteria and the fear many physicians on a national level, have historically faced from medical boards, is undoubtedly responsible for the unnecessary suffering, and worse, severe brain infections and neurological sequela in millions of Lyme patients in America.

 Again, hats off to Columbia University and others involved in attempting to advance testing for the multiple infectious organism ticks can carry, and often inject, into our bloodstream.

 Are Ticks the Only Culprit?
 Dr. Sponaugle Believes Mosquitos Are Also to Blame for Lyme Disease.

-However, the focus continues to remain too much on “tick-borne” when in fact, there should be more American research on mosquito borne diseases.
+However, the focus continues to remain too much on “tick-borne” when in fact, there should be more American research on mosquito-borne diseases.
 I suggested in 2009, when I took over my daughter’s medical care for Lyme disease, Bartonella, Ehrlichia, West Nile, Babesia, etc., that mosquitoes are surely carrying Lyme disease.
-This scientific fact was finally proven in Germany, the study was released by University of Frankfurt in 2015.
+This scientific fact was finally proven in Germany, the study was released by the University of Frankfurt in 2015.

 Personally, I have never met a chronic Lyme patient who denied being bitten by a mosquito, yet, I have treated thousands who denied ever seeing a tick.

 Many men bring their chronic Lyme wives to Sponaugle Wellness and upon questioning, suggest that their wife is actually their mosquito repellent.
 Do mosquitoes prefer “sugar” to “spice”?
 The old nursery rhyme suggests females are true, sweeter than men, is it actually true?
 If so, and if mosquitoes are a major reservoir for Lyme spirochetes, it might explain why we treat so many women with severe Lyme disease who have never seen a tick.